muntahayousaf/developershub-datascience-internship/README.md

 - Pair Plots

 ### Key Insights
-- Setosa species clearly separable hai baqi dono species se.
+- The Setosa species is clearly separable from the other two species.
-- Petal length aur petal width strongest features hain classification ke liye.
+- Petal length and petal width are the most important features for classification.
-- Virginica aur Versicolor thodi overlap show karte hain, is liye model confuse ho sakta hai.
+- Virginica and Versicolor show some overlap, which may cause classification difficulty.
-- Features ke beech strong correlation exist karta hai, especially petal features.
+- Strong correlation exists between features, especially petal-based features.

 ---